-- By virtue of their interests in shares of the Company, the Directors are also deemed to have an interest in the shares of all the subsidiaries of the Company to the extent the Company has an interest - Deemed interested by virtue of her late spouse's interest in the Company pursuant to Section 134(12)(c) of the Companies Act, 1965 - (3) Deemed interested by virtue of Section 6A(4)(c) of the Companies Act, 1965, held through Konsortium Kontrek Sdn Bhd
+(1) By virtue of their interests in shares of the Company, the Directors are also deemed to have an interest in the shares of all the subsidiaries of the Company to the extent the Company has an interest

+(2) Deemed interest by virtue of Section 6A(4)(c) of the Companies Act, 1965, held through Konsortium Kontrek Sdn.
+Bhd.